 David received the Lifetime Achievement Award for Sound Design from the United States Institute of Theatre Technology in 2008.

-His latest book entitled "ARE WE DRIVING UP THE RIGHT RIVERBED?" is a true account of his and his wife's tale of their renovation adventure in Spain.
-Available in paperback and E-book from www.amazon.co.uk.
+He has also published "ARE WE DRIVING UP THE RIGHT RIVERBED?" a true account of his and his wife's incredible adventures renovating a ruin and then building a house in Spain.

 Director of "BELLA - THE STORY OF MRS BEETON" and the first production of "THE SIXTH WIFE"

 Actor in musicals, theatre and TV, director, hugely talented pianist and singer, and valued friend.